 Intellectual property after Brexit

-This guidance sets out the implications for the protection and enforcement of intellectual property (IP) rights in the UK and EU from the end of the Brexit transition period.
+- key points for the protection and enforcement of intellectual property (IP) rights in the UK and EU following the end of the Brexit transition period

-The UK-EU Trade and Cooperation Agreement does address this area of law, with a primary focus on affirming current standards of protection and enforcement for IP rights, while also providing a basis for future cooperation in this field.
+The UK-EU TCA also addresses this area of law, but with a primary focus on affirming current standards of protection and enforcement for IP rights, while also providing a basis for future cooperation.

 The UK-EU future relationship and IP